 No one likes being put on hold, but sometimes it’s unavoidable.
-Especially when you’re working with reduced staff.
 Keep these tips in mind for a smooth transition to hold.

 The reason must make sense to the customer and must sound like it is contributing to resolving the customer’s issue.